Last updated on February 22nd, 2022

-- UKEF bond support enables Scottish firm First Subsea Ltd to land multi-million pound export opportunities with offshore wind farms overseas.
+Under the deal, UKEF bond support will enable First Subsea to land multi-million pound export opportunities with offshore wind farms overseas.

 The tie-up is part of First Subsea’s transition away from oil and gas to the renewables market where it has received £12 million in export orders.

-UKEF said it is actively seeking out renewable energy projects overseas, with a huge pipeline identified, and £2bn of direct lending dedicated to financing clean growth projects.
+UKEF said it is actively seeking out renewable energy projects overseas, with a huge pipeline of deals identified, and £2 billion of direct lending available dedicated to financing clean growth projects.

-First Subsea Ltd, leading designers and manufacturers of Cable Protection Systems for fixed and floating offshore wind farms, has won major contracts to supply several offshore wind projects in overseas markets thanks to financial support from UKEF.
+As such, First Subsea has won several major contracts to supply offshore wind projects in overseas markets thanks to financial support from UKEF.

 Part of the First Tech group headquartered in Aberdeen, First Subsea is shifting away from fossil fuels to operate almost exclusively in renewables.

 Its cable protection systems are designed specifically for the challenging environmental conditions associated with offshore wind farms.